feresr/super-mario-bros/README.md

 # Super Mario Bros

-Made for educational porpuses.
+Made for educational purposes.
-No game-engine, only C++ and SDL2.
+No game-engine, only C++ and OpenGL.

 I've used an ECS architecture taking cues from: https://github.com/redxdev/ECS